 You’ll stay well hydrated.

-Pick these lower calorie alcohol alternatives:
+Know your alcohol portions and opt for these lower calorie alcohol alternatives:

 - Red or white wine: 5 ounces | Calories; 125, Carbohydrate: 4g